neutrixs/spotifinfo/src/script/privacy/privacy.md

   If you contact us directly, we may receive additional information about you such as your name, email address, phone number, the contents of the message and/or attachments you may send us, and any other information you may choose to provide.

+* ### Your Spotify account information

+  When you choose to login to our service through Spotify, we will store few information about your Spotify account, including,

+  * Your Spotify account ID

+    We store this to identify whose Spotify account these data belongs to

+  * Refresh token from Spotify

+    This is necessary to grant you a new temporary token from Spotify, which is used for authentication to Spotify

+  * State

+    State is a unique ID, which allows us to serve you the correct account credential, and not someone else's, for example.

+* ### Other information

+  * The timestamp of when these data were saved

+    We use this for analytics purposes.
+For example, it allows us to see how many people have logged in to our site in the current day, month, year, etc.

 ## How we use your information
 ---